dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

   > While the events `onImageRead` and `onUniqueRead` work for all templates, extra events are provided for certain templates for easier usage.
 For example, you can use `onMRZRead` if one of the MRZ-related templates is used or use `onVINRead` if one of the VIN-related templates is used.

-* `startScanning(true)`: Starts contious video frame scanning.
+* `startScanning(true)`: Starts continuous video frame scanning.
 The return value is a Promise which resovles when the camera is opened, the video shows up on the page and the scanning begins (which means `cameraEnhancer` has started feeding `recognizer` with frames to recognize).

 ### Test the code